Policy Topic: Leave - UW Graduate School Skip to content

 Guidance (Student Status) – Graduate On-Leave Status

-Graduate students must maintain active status throughout their graduate program.
+Graduate students must maintain graduate student status throughout their graduate program.
 If you need to take one or more quarters off without registering, you may request on-leave status for each quarter.
-This prevents loss of graduate status and avoids the reinstatement process.
+This prevents loss of graduate student status and avoids the reinstatement/re-entry process.
 See Graduate School Policy 3.5 for full details.

 LOG IN TO MYGRAD TO REQUEST ON-LEAVE STATUS